 It is very possible that your prefecture will not adequately respond to your inquiries via email or telephone.
 Don’t worry, you are far from being the only one to have encountered this.

-In this case, based on our own experiences, we advise that you send by mail and post (no earlier than 2 months before your WHV expiry) a letter to your prefecture explaining your situation and what exactly you require of them.
+In this case, based on our own experiences, we advise that you send by email and post (no earlier than 2 months before your WHV expiry) a letter to your prefecture explaining your situation and what exactly you require of them.
 You should specify that you want an APS of 12 months as outlined in the Franco-Canadian accord for youth mobility, not a renewal of your WHV.
 Also ask for an appointment, since it is not possible to enter the prefectural bureau without an appointment confirmation (the security agent will not let you in).

 Attach a copy of your passport and visa.
 Be sure to leave your contact information too.
 Ideally, you will be contacted via email and invited to an appointment to submit your full application.

-The day of your appointment
+The day of your appointment at the prefecture

 Don’t be surprised if your appointment is set for just a few days before the expiration date of your WHV – this has been the experience of many past WHV holders.